 Induced taxes are important to avoid excessive deviations in the output gap.
 It avoids negative effects such as uncontrolled inflation rates during economic expansion by dampening aggregate demand.
 On the other hand, it prevents the economy from falling further during a recession – which could lead to a great recession.

 When the government implements it progressively, it has a stronger effect on household consumption and business investment.
-It is because we have to bear higher tax rates when our income rises.
+This is because we have to bear higher tax rates when our income rises.
 For example, say we are single, and our income is $9,951 to $40,525 per year.
 In that bracket, we bear a 12% tax rate.
-But, when our income rises above $40,525, we can bear the 22% rate.
+But when our income rises above $40,525, we can bear the 22% rate.

 How does induced tax work?